 The reference material is processed in turn on the reference sieve and the working sieve in the same sieve shaker used for normal testing.
 The difference between percentages retained by the reference sieve and working sieve is compared to the user-established tolerance to determine acceptability.
 After initial processing on the reference sieve, it is generally not necessary to repeat this step each time a performance test on a working sieve is run, if the same reference batch is used and the material has not degraded.
 These regularly scheduled in-house performance checks are cost-effective, convenient, and offer a way to indirectly monitor changes in sieve performance as affected by ongoing wear.

 User-Prepared Reference Materials vs Standard Reference Materials (SRMs)

-User-prepared reference material are readily available, and the source should be plentiful.
+User-prepared reference material is readily available, and the source should be plentiful.
 For greatest accuracy and repeatability, testing fractions should be prepared from bulk materials using a spinning riffler or riffle-type splitters.
 Manual “cone and quarter” sample dividing methods produce a high rate of variability in samples and may introduce error into the process.
-Material selected for the reference batches should not be prone to degradation or dusting.
-If the batches are created from the same material being tested in daily operations, they will have all of the same characteristics and results are likely to be more predictable.
+The material selected for the reference batches should not be prone to degradation or dusting.
+If the batches are created from the same material being tested in daily operations, they will have all of the same characteristics, and results are likely to be more predictable.

-On the down side, user-prepared materials require considerable investment of time and effort.
-They are non-standard, not directly traceable to any source and can be more difficult to duplicate and verify for regular re-evaluations.
+On the downside, user-prepared materials require a considerable investment of time and effort.
+They are non-standard, not directly traceable to any source, and can be more difficult to duplicate and verify for regular re-evaluations.